RaquelPlaza/angular5-dojo/README.md

 * A Component.ts file which is the angular structure file.
 * A Component.html for what is displayed, .ts binds to this.
-* A Component.css or .sass for the html styling
+* A Component.css or .sass for the html styling.
-* A Component.spec.ts for test configuration
+* A Component.spec.ts for test configurations.

 Now we don’t want to create all four files every time we need a new component, that’s going to become tedious pretty fast so say hello to the cli.
 Type into the console window…